MicrosoftDocs/biztalk-docs/biztalk/core/how-to-set-node-properties.md

 manager: "anneta"
 ---
 # How to Set Node Properties
 After inserting a node into a BizTalk schema, you will often need to change the properties of that node from their default values.
 Each type of node has a distinct set of properties, and within one of those sets, the settings of one property can affect the availability of other properties.
-For example, before setting the [Default Wrap Character](../core/default-wrap-character-node-property-of-flat-file-schemas.md) property of the **Schema** node, you must set the [Default Wrap Character Type](../core/default-wrap-character-type-node-property-of-flat-file-schemas.md) property to either **Character** or **Hexadecimal**, thereby establishing the format in which you intend to represent the former property.
+For example, before setting the **Default Wrap Character** property of the **Schema** node, you must set the **Default Wrap Character Type** property to either **Character** or **Hexadecimal**, thereby establishing the format in which you intend to represent the former property.
 Further, neither of these properties is available, nor is the entire **Parse** property category to which they belong, unless **Flat File Extension** is enabled by using the **Schema Editor Extensions** property.

  Node properties are extensive and can be complex, as is the XML Schema definition (XSD) language that they support.
 This topic only briefly describes the general steps involved in examining and setting node properties.
-For detailed information about these properties, including, for example, information about their default and allowed values, see [Schema Property Reference](../core/schema-property-reference.md).
-For even more detailed information about the XSD concepts and elements that underlie most of these node properties, refer directly to information about XSD on the Web.
-For links to this information, see [XSD Resources on the Web](../core/xsd-resources-on-the-web.md).
+For detailed information about these properties, including, for example, information about their default and allowed values, see the **Schema Property Reference**.
+For even more detailed information about the XSD concepts and elements that underlie most of these node properties, refer directly to information about [XSD on the Web](../core/xsd-resources-on-the-web.md).

+More info on these properties, and the schema property reference [!INCLUDE[ui-guidance-developers-reference](../includes/ui-guidance-developers-reference.md)].

-### To examine a node property value
+## Examine a node property value

 1. In BizTalk Editor, open the schema that contains the property you want to examine, and then select the node that contains that property.